 During the dyeing process, weavers use a variety of plant-based and synthetic dyes to impart vibrant colors.
 They use different kinds of dyes to tint the cotton products.

-Finishing involves the application of further designs, such as embroidery and needlework, to give the textile its final look.
+The final step is finishing.
+It involves inspecting the completed work for any defects and making necessary corrections.
+Once the work has been inspected and deemed satisfactory, it can be delivered to the customer or client.
 It may include cutting the ends of the fringes so they are clean, sewing on labels, cutting the edges of the scarves, and others.

 Ethiopian weavers are responsible for the production of some of the most exquisite and vibrant Ethiopian traditional clothes.
 They have been creating these unique pieces of art for centuries, and their skills have been passed down through generations.
 Simple looms are used in their homes for production, and most of the products are sold within the nation.